s-shears/Aspects-of-the-normal-state-resistivity-of-cuprate-superconductors-Bi2201-Tl2201-and-Hg1201/README.md

+# Aspects-of-the-normal-state-resistivity-of-cuprate-superconductors-Bi2201-Tl2201-and-Hg1201
+Supplemental material for "Aspects of the normal state resistivity of cuprate superconductors Bi2201, Tl2201 and Hg1201".
+See Zenodo for the official publication: https://doi.org/10.5281/zenodo.15306959

-\### Content
+### Content

-\#### Python
+#### Python

-This is supplemental material for the paper "Aspects of the normal state resistivity of cuprate superconductors Bi2201, Tl2201 and Hg1201".
+This is supplemental material for our recent paper "Aspects of the normal state resistivity of cuprate superconductors Bi2201, Tl2201 and Hg1201", along with some results for systems from the older paper "Aspects of the normal state resistivity of cuprate superconductors".
 It includes data (stored as polynomial coefficients) and six Jupyter notebooks (the .ipynb files) to read the data for Tl2201 Model A, Tl2201 Model B, Bi2201, Hg1201, LSCO and BSLCO.